codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 organize or structure your controllers into sub-directories.
 CodeIgniter permits you to do this.

-Simply create sub-directories under the main *app/Controllers/* one and place your controller classes within them.
+Simply create sub-directories under the main **app/Controllers/**, and place your controller classes within them.

 .. important:: Folder names MUST start with an uppercase letter and ONLY the first character can be uppercase.